ChadOhman/opensafetymap/docs/user_guide.md

 > 🟢 New here?
 Start with the [Setup Guide](setup.md) to get your environment running quickly.

-This guide explains how to use OpenSafetyMap as an end user.
+This guide explains how to use the Edmonton Accident & Near Miss Reporting Platform as an end user.

 ---